Get the Compensation You Need for Your Dog Bite Injuries

 Too many of us, dogs are our beloved pets and are thought of as part of the family.
-They are man and woman’s best friend and often our closest and most loyal companion.
+They are man and woman’s best friends and often our closest and most loyal companions.

 But any dog can become territorial and unpredictable whenever it feels threatened or when defending puppies, owners, or food.
 “Our dog has never bitten anyone before” is a common refrain to those who respond to dog bite situations.